a-r-j/graphein/.github/PULL_REQUEST_TEMPLATE.md

 is merged.
 See https://github.com/blog/1506-closing-issues-via-pull-requests -->

 #### What does this implement/fix?
-Explain your changes.
+Explain your changes

 #### What testing did you do to verify the changes in this PR?

 <!--
 We value all user contributions, no matter how minor they are.

 Thanks for contributing!
 -->